wishiwashere/TP-Prototype-01/README.md

 	** Accelerometer movement
 		*** Using the accelerometer to detect if the device is being moved up or down which moves the google Street View images depending on the movement
-	** Swipes dictact the left to right movement of the Google Street View Images
+	** Swipes dictact the left to right movement of the Google Street View Images ** Depending on orientation, the icons on the camera live view screen rotate based on the way the device is being held/
 * Giving the application an icon
 * Ability to scroll within the application